How to Play Table Tennis with the Perfect Forehand Loop

-The forehand loop, also known as the ping pong loop or table tennis loop, is a must-learn shot for anyone who is serious about table tennis.
-Offensive styles of play have become increasingly dominant, and the forehand loop is the most versatile stroke in your attacking arsenal.
+The forehand loop, also known as the ping pong loop or table tennis loop, is a must-learn shot for anyone serious about table tennis.
+Offensive playstyles have become increasingly dominant, and the forehand loop is the most versatile stroke in your attacking arsenal.

-Before embarking on your quest to learn the perfect forehand loop it is important you first know how to hit a topspin forehand: a regular forehand drive.
+Before embarking on your quest to learn the perfect forehand loop in table tennis, it is essential you first know how to hit a basic forehand topspin shot: the forehand drive.

-The forehand loop builds upon the fundamentals of the drive and without it, you won’t get anywhere quickly.
+The forehand loop builds upon the fundamentals of the forehand drive, and without it, you won’t get anywhere.

 Provided you have mastered the drive, let’s learn how to loop and take your table tennis game to the next level.